-These permissions are granted through roles, as discussed in the section called "Authenticating Users With Active Directory (AD)".
+These permissions are granted through roles, as discussed in Section 2.1, "Authenticating Users With Active Directory (AD)".

+2.1.
 Authenticating Users With Active Directory (AD)

 If you want to have multiple user accounts on a server or a pool, you must use Active Directory user accounts for authentication.
 This lets XenServer users log in to a pool's XenServers using their Windows domain credentials.